jmagman/flutter-wiki/Experimenting-with-null-safety-in-Flutter.md

 2. Increasing the SDK constraints to a version that supports null safety
 3. Enabling language analysis for null safety in the `analysis_options.yaml` file

-A good example of all this is the null safe sample [link TBD]
+A good example of all this is the [null safe sample](https://github.com/mit-mit/samples/tree/null-safety/null_safety) [link needs updating when this merges into flutter/samples]

 ## Setting SDK constraints